Portugal Crypto Tax: The Ultimate Guide for 2026

 01/ Personal income tax (Category B)

-If you earn money from creating crypto assets (like mining) or validating crypto transactions as part of a business or profession, this income is taxed as business or professional income (Category B).
+If you earn crypto through activities such as mining or validating transactions, and you do this as part of a business or professional activity, the income falls under Category B. This means it is taxed as business or self-employment income.

-However, if your crypto earnings are not tied to a business or profession, they count as investment income (Category E).
-This income is taxed at a flat rate of 28% with no withholding tax, no matter how the income is received.
+If your crypto earnings are not linked to a business or professional activity, they are treated as investment income under Category E. This type of income is taxed at a flat rate of 28 percent, regardless of how you receive it, and no withholding tax applies.

 02/ Corporate income tax (Category E)